gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The 'serverID' parameter of the 'key' parameter includes the new Group ID.

-The Group Manager sends a group rekeying message with the new keying material, separately to each group member to be rekeyed.
-Each rekeying message MUST be secured with the pairwise secure communication channel between the KDC and the group member established upon its joining.
+The Group Manager separately sends a group rekeying message to each group member to be rekeyed.
+Each rekeying message MUST be secured with the pairwise secure communication channel between the Group Manager and the group member used during the join process.

 # Security Considerations {#sec-security-considerations}